 The Company has entered into various license agreements with respect to accessing intellectual property in the form of filed and issued patents.
 In order to maintain these agreements, the Company is obligated to pay certain costs based on timing or certain milestones within the agreements, the timing of which is uncertain.
 These costs include ongoing license fees, patent prosecution and maintenance costs, royalty and other milestone payments.
-As at September 30, 2018, the Company is obligated to pay the following:
+As at December 31, 2018, the Company is obligated to pay the following:

-- Patent licensing costs due within 12 months totaling \$47,000. - Patent licensing costs, including the above, due within the next five years totaling \$380,000. - Project milestone payments, assuming continued success in the development programs, of uncertain timing totaling US\$2,800,000 and an additional US\$2,000,000 in sales milestones. - A license royalty of \$636,000 in four equal instalments over the next four years to NIH, which represents 1.5% of the Fair Market Value of the Company upon completion of the Transaction (which constituted MTI's liquidity event).
+- Patent licensing costs due within 12 months totaling \$47,000. - Patent licensing costs, including the above, due within the next five years totaling \$380,000. - Project milestone payments, assuming continued success in the development programs, of uncertain timing totaling US\$2,800,000 and an additional US\$2,000,000 in sales milestones. - A liquidity payment of \$178,130 to the National Institute of Health ("NIH") which represents the remaining payment resulting from the Company's liquidity event in March 2017.

-As part of these license agreements, the Company has committed to make certain royalty payments based on net sales to Yissum Research Development Company of the Hebrew University of Jerusalem, Ltd., the NIH and Stanford.
+As part of these license agreements, the Company has committed to make certain royalty payments based on net sales to the NIH and Stanford.